Discrimination is obviously illegal, yet it occurs in many workplaces across

 the country, rearing its head in many ugly forms: age, sex, color, religion,

-disability, pregnancy, national origin and sexual harassment.
-If you are
+disability, pregnancy, national origin, and sexual harassment.
+If you

-regrettably subjected to discrimination at your place of work, it is essential
+are regrettably subjected to discrimination at your place of work, it

 Start off by notifying your employer, in writing, of the discrimination

 as soon as possible.
 If they don’t seem to be taking it seriously, ask again, in writing,

 that an investigation be made into your allegations.
 Employers are legally

 required to give consideration to these types of claims.